kasparthommen/java-code-gen/README.md

 # Java Template
 ### Introduction
 An approach to emulate C++ templates.
 Works by generating class instantiations with concrete types using a simple annotation.
-Helps avoiding virtual method calls.
+Helps to avoid virtual method calls.

+**This is experimental and unfinished code.
+Please use at your own risk.**

 ### Example
 Say you have the following generic class with two type arguments: